burndogfather/cocoBottomSheetJS/README.md

 		overlayer:true, //Set whether the background is enabled when the bottom sheet is turned on

-		//You can use px, %, vw, and vh units min:'30vh', //Minimum height of the bottom sheet.
-If it is less than this height, it will close automatically. max:'85vh' //Bottom sheet의 최대높이. 이 높이보다 더 올라갈 수 없도록 제한됩니다.
+		//You can use px, %, vw, and vh units min:'30vh', //Minimal height of the bottom sheet.
+If it is less than this height, it will close automatically. max:'85vh', //Maximum height of the bottom sheet.
+Restricted to no higher than this height. autofilloffset:100
 	});

 	//You can modify the style of the bottom sheet on the spot.